pedrohematos/podcastr/README.md

 $ yarn server
 ```

-While the app server is running, run in another terminal:
+While the app server is running, in another terminal go to the podcastr folder and run:

 ```bash
 # Start the app in user-mode